HiggsIsBoson/ANAPremScraper/README.md

 ## Print out the options
 python ANAPremQuery.py -h
 </pre>
-The output files are generated in `output/` created in the directory.
+The output files are generated in `output/` created at the location the script is run.
-For the example of batch query see also `ANAPremQuery.sh` which can be executed with `.
-ANAPremQuery.sh`.
+An example of batch queries can be found in [`ANAPremQuery.sh`](https://github.com/HiggsIsBoson/ANAPremScraper/blob/master/ANAPremQuery.sh).

 ## When you finish
 Type